We are committed to working closely with landholders and local communities throughout the design, development and construction of Inland Rail.

 Committees in New South Wales

-In New South Wales, the Department of Planning, Industry and Environment (DPIE) decides whether a committee should be established for state significant projects and we act under the Department’s direction and guidance.
-DPIE also recruits, appoints and reviews the performance of independent chairpersons.
+In New South Wales, the Department of Planning and Environment (DPE) decides whether a committee should be established for state significant projects and we act under the Department’s direction and guidance.
+DPE also recruits, appoints and reviews the performance of independent chairpersons.

 Inland Rail CCCs in New South Wales are: